Hopewell Sourlands Trail

 From the traffic light in the center of Hopewell Borough at the intersection of Broad Street and Greenwood Avenue, go north on Greenwood Avenue.

-- For public parking at the railroad station, go just .15 mile–over the railroad tracks– and turn right on Railroad Place.
+- For public parking at the railroad station, go just .15 mile and turn right on Railroad Place.
 Park there and walk up Greenwood Avenue to Washington Avenue.
 Turn right and walk past the Highland Cemetery to the end of the street, where a driveway going uphill to the left is the beginning of the trail.

 - For parking at the upper end of the trail, go up Greenwood Avenue (which becomes Hopewell-Wertsville Road) a total of 1.7 miles and turn right on Featherbed Lane.
 The entrance to the D&R Greenway Land Trust parking is immediately on the right.
 Walk from there to the end of Featherbed Lane and continue about 150 yards on the grassy lane to the trail.